niconanashi/Ad-Free-YouTube-Converter/README.md

 3. The video will automatically open in a new, ad-free window.

 ## Note
+- Videos where the uploader has disabled playback on external players cannot be played.

-Due to potential changes in YouTube's specifications, this tool may not function as intended in the future.
+- Due to potential changes in YouTube's specifications, this tool may not function as intended in the future.